 The notebook for art, theory and related zones is a periodical focussing on contemporary visual arts in a broader cultural and theoretical context.
 The Notebook’s aim is to cultivate Czech reflection on art by printing texts written by specialists in the area of the humanities and social sciences that thematicize the current situation in art and today’s culture in the Czech Republic and abroad.
-The Notebook is not in principle methodologically defined; the decisive criteria are quality, level of stimulation and relevance for reflection upon contemporary visual art.
+The Notebook is open access (print version and delayed open acces term is 12month), free of submitting charges.
+It is not in principle methodologically defined; the decisive criteria are quality, level of stimulation and relevance for reflection upon contemporary visual art and its theory.

 Magazine content – chapters: